boneyard93501/dsla/docs/fluence-sla-protocol.md

 However, the use of encrypted timestamps introduces additional complexity in key management and decryption processes, complicating interactions with the smart contract.
 To alleviate such concerns, we propose to use a commitment scheme, such as the Pedersen Commitment [], which encrypts timestamps while allowing the calculation of timestamp deltas due to its inherent homomorphic properties.
 That is, a customer would have to create two commitments, one for the starting timestamp and one for the ending timestamp of the defect reporting period.
 Note that is is different than a vector commitment.
 See Figure 4.

+> [!Note]
+> Brute forcing the clear Scalar difference value takes a lot longer than expected.
+I'm sure there is a better modulus approach to be taken.
+However, instead of the outlined approach, a customer may just provide the duration value in the clear; we may also create a bulletproof over the commitments for a (tightly bounded range) or we may just use FHE, via the TFHE crate, assuming we can figure out the client-server key split ... or just let it go and go with plain timestamps.
+I have had doubts the the RaaS chains is going to be able to have enough processing power anyway. @Mike: to be discussed.

 Figue 4: Stylized Pedersen Commitment Interface